 - The Faculty Ombuds does not address disputes between members of the campus community and private individuals, companies, or organizations not affiliated with Boise State University.

 - The Faculty Ombuds does not handle formal grievances or legal issues of any kind.
-However, you may use the Faculty Ombuds either before or after using a formal grievance procedure.
+However, you may still use the Faculty Ombuds informally either before or after using a formal grievance procedure.

 What might I gain by coming to the Faculty Ombuds?